June 2, 2023

 Introduction

 Intel’s 13th-Gen range has been an astounding success in the PC gaming space.
-Intel have launched an entire new set of CPUs that offer significant generational improvements whilst maintaining very competitive prices, despite all of the new hardware.
+Intel launched an entire new set of CPUs that offer significant generational improvements whilst maintaining very competitive prices, despite all of the new hardware.
 The 13th-Gen set of CPUs offer exceptional value, especially for first-time builders.

 Even at the low-end, consumers have plenty of choice, such as Intel’s Core i5 13400F, or the 13500 SKUs, that offer solid core and clock speed improvements.
 This makes them perfect for a 1080p or 1440p gaming system, with some decent legs in workstation applications.